chenjing-bu/chenjing-bu.github.io/content/research.md

 with primary interests in the theory of algebraic stacks, enumerative invariants such as
 Donaldson--Thomas invariants,
-and related aspects of derived algebraic geometry.
+and related aspects of geometric representation theory and derived algebraic geometry.

 See also a list of my [talks](/research/talks).